HP Instant Ink’s Subscription Starter Kit:

 While the findings may not have been the successes we hoped for, this test yielded several valuable wins.

 First, it provided clear directions on enhancing the user experience, marking a significant breakthrough.
-Despite prior iterations of the SSK box, this test was the first to comprehensively understand the holistic user experience, allowing us to prioritize our efforts effectively.

 And finally, beyond the tangible outcomes, this project was insanely fun and insightful for my team.
 It not only built trust among various business stakeholders but also served as a platform for testing and deriving clear, actionable insights for the SSK.